-It’s the disc everyone wants right now — vintage Hollywood horror fully restored to its amazing original Technicolor luster.
-A scientific investigation into some grisly Full Moon Murders culminates in a bizarre experiment in the fantastic lab of five potential mad doctors.
-Fay Wray and Lionel Atwill became horror stars, Lee Tracy provides the sidebar laughs, and then the unknown killer divulges his horrifying, Cronenberg-like secret: Synthetic Flesh!
+It’s the disc everyone wants right now — vintage Hollywood horror fully restored to its original Technicolor luster.
+A scientific investigation into some grisly Full Moon Murders culminates in a bizarre experiment in a fantastic lab with five potential mad doctors.
+Fay Wray and Lionel Atwill became horror stars, Lee Tracy provides the sidebar laughs, and the mystery killer divulges his horrifying, Cronenberg-like secret: Synthetic Flesh!
 The Warner Archive scores with a follow up to last year’s The Mystery of the Wax Museum.

 Warner Archive Collection